-Supported Employment Monthly Progress Reports (VR-MPSE) are required to be submitted for each month during service provision from the start of job development until customer's employment outcome is achieved.
+Supported Employment Monthly Progress Reports (VR-MPSE) are required to be submitted for each month during service provision from the start of job development until customer's employment outcome is achieved, unless the customer is receiving ACCES-VR extended services between stabilization and case closure.
+In cases where ACCES-VR Extended Services are being provided during the first three months of stabilization (between stabilization and closure) vendors will submit monthly updates on 578X or 582X ACCES-VR reports.